Clastify logo

 Natural greenhouse effect and enhanced greenhouse effect

-The greenhouse effect warms a planet when greenhouse gases absorb some infrared radiation emitted by the surface, then re-emit radiation in all directions.
+The greenhouse effect warms a planet when greenhouse gases absorb some of the infrared radiation emitted by its surface, then re-emit radiation in all directions.
 That raises the average surface temperature.
 Earth depends on the natural greenhouse effect; without it, the average surface temperature would be far lower and liquid water would be much less widespread.

-The enhanced greenhouse effect is the human-caused increase in the greenhouse effect due to higher concentrations of greenhouse gases.
-Burning fossil fuels is a primary cause, since it moves carbon stored underground into atmospheric CO₂.
-Agriculture, land-use change and some industrial processes also increase greenhouse-gas concentrations.
+The enhanced greenhouse effect is the human-caused strengthening of the greenhouse effect, caused by increased concentrations of greenhouse gases.
+Burning fossil fuels is a main cause because it moves carbon stored underground into atmospheric CO2CO_2.
+Agriculture, land-use change and some industrial processes also raise greenhouse-gas concentrations.

 Pre-industrial and recent atmospheric concentrations of key greenhouse gases.